JoseMHR/Animal-Sounds/README.md

 # Animal Sounds

-First android game example
+"First android game example"

-You can to know more about me in my website:
+You can know more about me in my website:

 http://josemhr.com/

 This example you can try it here:

 https://play.google.com/store/apps/details?id=taos.sonidosanimalesfree.proyecto

 The aim of these projects uploaded to github, are only instructional, wants to acquire EXPERIENCE, learn, and also show the code publicly to others people